Franc-Brs/Basic_pyQGIS_script/README.md

 `rlayer = QgsProject.instance().mapLayersByName('dtm_veneto')[0]`

 By the way you can try with the same raster layer that I used and that you can find on this repository.
-If you prefer you can load a raster file from the desired directory by uncommenting and replacing the desired file path in here:
+If you prefer you can load a raster file from the desired directory by uncommenting and replacing the desired file path in here (of course you also have to cancel the line where you get the raster from the QGIS project):

 `#rlayer = QgsRasterLayer("your/input/raster/path/fileName")`

-(of course you also have to cancel the line where you get the raster from the QGIS project).

-The output raster is called "ideal_h.tif" by default and it is saved in the working directory, you can change this behavior by changing the `output_raster_path` passing the desired path and name.
+The output raster is called `ideal_h.tif` by default and it is saved in the working directory, you can change this behavior by changing the `output_raster_path` passing the desired path and name.

 You will change the target crs by changing this variable: